redbone1983/list_pagination_and_filtering-v1/README.md

     - Adds 3 types of search button features for User to choose from

-      1. `Search` - When clicked, User can input a student name into the text field and press a search button to output search results.
+      1. `Search` - When clicked, User can input a student name into the text field and output search results by doing either of the following:
+        - clicking the 'search' button
+        - pressing down the 'enter/return' button

       2. `Keyup` - When clicked, User can input a student name into the text field and the input dynamically renders the search results to the DOM in real time.